Oklahoma City nurse arrested for bringing drugs into the jail

 OKLAHOMA CITY – Authorities say an Oklahoma City nurse was arrested after allegedly bringing drugs into the jail.

-On May 29, 2018, Investigators with the Oklahoma County Sheriff’s Office arrested a nurse with Armor Correctional Health Service for bringing contraband into the jail.
+On May 29, 2018, investigators with the Oklahoma County Sheriff’s Office arrested a nurse with Armor Correctional Health Service for bringing contraband into the jail.

 Amy Terhune, 41, is accused of bringing marijuana into the jail and passing it to an inmate.